Have a question? We have the answer!

 When is the remaining balance due on my reservation?

 Check-in time begins AFTER 4:00 pm on your arrival day.
 Check-ins will continue until all homes are ready for occupancy.
 In order to prepare the property for your use, we ask that you do not request early occupancy.
 Door codes for keyless properties and keys for all other properties will be released AFTER 4:00 pm.
+For keyless properties, simply wait for the text message that your beach house has been released for check-in, enter the code provided, and head on in.
 For properties with keys, we will provide 2 sets of keys and directions to your vacation home.
 We ask that you wait for text confirmation that your property is ready for occupancy prior to sending anyone in your group to your rental home.
-Parking vehicles in the driveway of the unit could delay your check-in time by interfering with our cleaners and inspectors' work.
-We do offer a limited number of Priority Check-Ins at an additional cost, checking in by 3:00 pm, which must be requested and approved in advance.
+Parking vehicles in the driveway of the unit could delay your check-in time by interfering with our cleaners' and inspectors' work.
+We do offer a limited number of Priority Check-Ins at an additional cost, checking in by 1:00 pm, which must be requested and approved in advance.
 Please contact your check-in office to arrange for a Priority Check-In.

 What happens if we arrive late?